 What's happened

 US crude oil production is predicted to decline as prices hit a four-year low, with Diamondback Energy's CEO stating that production has peaked.
-OPEC+ has also increased output, further pressuring prices.
-This situation raises concerns about the future of the US oil industry and its economic implications.
+OPEC+ is increasing output, further pressuring prices, while US producers are cutting back on drilling and capital expenditures.

 What's behind the headline?